This information applies to England and Wales.

 Many stations do not have staff but you can book help if you need it.
 If you want to travel from an unstaffed station, you can call for assistance using the help button on each platform.

 Staff should treat you respectfully.
-If they do not, or they refuse to assist you, it’s important to complain.
+If they do not, or they refuse to assist you, you can complain.

 If planning journeys on public transport is difficult for you, you could think about using the Motability Scheme to pay for the costs of leasing a car, scooter or powered wheelchair.

-You are eligible to join the Motability Scheme if you’ve been awarded either the:
+You are eligible to join the Motability Scheme if you have had the:

 To join the scheme, you will need to pay using the components of these benefits.
 The scheme pays for insurance, breakdown cover and vehicle tax.
 The scheme can pay for some driving lessons.
 It does not pay for fuel.